awesomerank/awesomerank.github.io/lists/watson/awesome-computer-history.md

 - [Birth of BASIC](https://www.youtube.com/watch?v=WYPNjSoDrqw) (2014) - Invention of the Basic computer language.
 - [The Internet's Own Boy: The Story of Aaron Swartz](https://www.youtube.com/watch?v=vXr-2hwTk58) (2014) - The story of programming prodigy and information activist Aaron Swartz <sup>[8.1/10](http://www.imdb.com/title/tt3268458/)</sup>
 - [Rise of the Hackers](https://www.youtube.com/watch?v=dQnAEiGx1-4) (2014) - Harnessing cryptography to stay a step ahead of cybercriminals <sup>[7.8/10](http://www.imdb.com/title/tt3979842/)</sup>
+- [Silicon Cowboys](https://www.netflix.com/title/80104318) (2016) - Documentary detailing the story of Compaq, its three founders and how it took on IBM at the height of its PC dominance. <sup>[6.7/10](http://www.imdb.com/title/tt4938484/)</sup>

 ### Reflective interviews